 Gungnir Resources Announces $1-Million Strategic Investment from Altius Minerals, Including Equity Financing and Royalty Option on Nickel Assets

-SURREY, March 18, 2022 - Gungnir Resources Inc. (TSXV:GUG)(OTC PINK:ASWRF) ("Gungnir" or the "Company") is pleased to announce that it has entered into an agreement with Altius Minerals Corporation (ALS: TSX; ATUSF: OTCQX) ("Altius") pursuant to which Altius has agreed to purchase 6,250,000 units of the Company (the "Units") at a price of $0.12 per Unit (the "Unit Price"), for total gross proceeds of $750,000.
+SURREY, BC / ACCESSWIRE / March 18, 2022 / Gungnir Resources Inc. (GUG: TSX-V, ASWRF: OTCPK) ("Gungnir" or the "Company") is pleased to announce that it has entered into an agreement with Altius Minerals Corporation (ALS: TSX; ATUSF: OTCQX) ("Altius") pursuant to which Altius has agreed to purchase 6,250,000 units of the Company (the "Units") at a price of $0.12 per Unit (the "Unit Price"), for total gross proceeds of $750,000.
 Each Unit will consist of one common share in the capital of the Company (each, a "Common Share") and one common share purchase warrant (each, a "Warrant").
 Each Warrant entitles the holder to acquire one Common Share (each, a "Warrant Share") at a price per Warrant Share of $0.18 per share for a period of 24 months from the closing.
 Altius' investment forms part of a larger non-brokered private placement offering of the Company of up to 11,666,667 Units at the Unit Price for aggregate gross proceeds of up to $1,400,000 (the "Offering").

 The Company has also entered into a royalty option agreement with Altius (the "Option Agreement") pursuant to which the Company has granted Altius the right, in exchange for $250,000, to enter into: (i) a royalty agreement with respect to licences at the Company's Lappvattnet and Rormyrberget projects (the "Lappvattnet and Rormyrberget Option"), and (ii) a royalty agreement with respect to licences at the Company's Knaften project (the "Knaften Option").
 Under the Option Agreement, Altius may exercise its Lappvattnet and Rormyrberget Option by paying the Company $8 million at which time the Company and Altius will enter into a royalty agreement for a 2.0% gross sales royalty in perpetuity, and Altius may exercise its Knaften Option by paying the Company $2 million at which time the Company and Altius will enter into a royalty agreement for a 1.0% gross sales royalty in perpetuity.